From Snowy Yellowstone to Sunny Kauai, These Winter Camping Spots Are Breathtaking and Uncrowded

 White Sand Dunes National Park, NM

-For the look of a snowy winter camping adventure without the freezing temps, head to White Sand Dunes (which happens to be our newest national park!).
+For the look of a snowy winter camping adventure without the freezing temps, head to White Sands (which happens to be our newest national park!).
 Backcountry is the only type of camping allowed within this 176,000-acre dune field, and the best places to set up are directly among the dunes—just make sure the weather is placid and not windy when you visit.
 You’ll spend days hiking and sledding on the sugar-white hills and nights looking up at the starriest of skies.
 December through February, average temps range from 23 to 60 degrees, making for pleasant weather for adventuring.

 Organ Pipe Cactus National Monument, AZ